Female infanticide in Pakistan: Dowry

 Families often do not want daughters because they are expected to pay dowry upon their marriage.
 The giving and expectation of a dowry is part of the culture, with most marriages in every region of Pakistan involving transfer of a dowry from the bride's family to a groom's family.
 Conflicts related to dowry often lead to violence.
 At over 2000 dowry-related deaths per year, and annual rates exceeding 2.45 deaths per 100,000 women from dowry-related violence, Pakistan has the highest reported number of dowry death rates per 100,000 women in the world.
+Dowries exist across all levels of Pakistani society as it is an issue of honor for the bridegroom and his family.
+Brides who do not meet the dowry expectations of in-laws are often humiliated and physically abused.
+In some cases brides have been killed.

 Culture of family honor

 Pakistan has a strong 'culture of honor', where a female can easily tarnish the 'honor' and 'reputation' of her family through certain behaviors (often related to chastity), whether these behaviors are real or suspected by the community.
 The family honor is an abstract concept involving the perceived quality of worthiness and respectability that affects the social standing and the self-evaluation of a group of related people, both corporately and individually.
 The family is viewed as the main source of honor and the community highly values the relationship between honor and the family.
 The conduct of family members reflects upon family honor and the way the family perceives itself, and is perceived by others.
 Honor killings in Pakistan are known locally as karo-kari.
 An honor killing is the homicide of a member of a family or social group by other members, due to the belief the victim has brought dishonour upon the family or community.
 The death of the victim is viewed as a way to restore the reputation and honour of the family.

 In order to avoid such problems related to the honor culture, families reject altogether the idea of having daughters.